Bill Sienkiewicz: Other work

 In addition to his work in comics, Sienkiewicz has also worked in numerous other media, especially in the music and trading card industries.
 His artwork has been published in magazines including Entertainment Weekly and Spin.
 In 1998, he collaborated with writer Martin I. Green to produce the children's book Santa, My Life & Times.

 In 1989, Sienkiewicz painted the art for the Friendly Dictators card set published by Eclipse Comics which portrayed various foreign leaders such as Mobutu Sese Seko, Ferdinand Marcos, and Anastasio Somoza Debayle.
 This card set was followed by Coup d'etat: The Assassination of John F. Kennedy (1990), a 36-card set including his meticulously detailed and stylized imagery of Kennedy, Lee Harvey Oswald, and Marilyn Monroe.

 Sienkiewicz has illustrated cards for the Magic: The Gathering collectible card game.
 In 2004, Sienkiewicz contributed to card art for VS System, a collectible card game published by Upper Deck Entertainment.
 In 1995, he illustrated Voodoo Child: The Illustrated Legend of Jimi Hendrix the biography of Jimi Hendrix by Martin I. Green.
 In 1996, he provided the artwork for the Bruce Cockburn album The Charity of Night.
 Additional Sienkiewicz album covers include RZA's Bobby Digital in Stereo (1998), EPMD's Business as Usual (1990), and Kid Cudi's Man on the Moon: The End of Day (2009).
 Also in 2006, Sienkiewicz teamed with Neal Adams to create art for former Pink Floyd bassist Roger Waters.

 Sienkiewicz has worked on character design for animation.
 His work on the television series Where on Earth Is Carmen Sandiego? received two Emmy Award nominations in 1995 and 1996.
-In 2006, Sienkiewicz designed the layout and art for The Venture Bros. season one DVD set.
-He designed the cover art for the season three DVD and Blu-ray set.
+In 2006, Sienkiewicz designed the layout and art for The Venture Bros. season one DVD set; he later designed the cover art for the season three DVD and Blu-ray sets.